Pros and Cons of Buying a Condo, Townhome and a House

 Pros of Buying a Condominium

 Price.
 A condominium is a unit owned by an individual in a building or community of buildings.
-Condos are usually the most affordable home buying option for Americans.
+Condos are usually the most affordable home-buying option for Americans.
 In 2019, the median price for condos and single-family homes was $270,000.
-You may think that this means there’s no price differences between the two options, but that’s not the case.
+You may think that this means there are no price differences between the two options, but that’s not the case.
 For one thing, you’re getting far more condo for $250,000 than you are a house in the same neighborhood (if you can find a house for $250,000 in that neighborhood).
 With that said, condos appreciation rates are slower to grow in value than homes and townhouses.

 Maintenance.
 You only have to maintain the interior of a unit.
 You basically own everything walls in.
 The landscaping, the painting of the structure, cleaning the pool, raking leaves and shoveling snow -- all of this is covered with a homeowners association (HOA) fee.
 HOA fees vary widely, often based on how many common amenities the property offers and also based on location.
 You’ll find that even less desirable condos in a very good neighborhood will still have high HOA fees.